 Listen deeply.

 If Mom or Dad raises objections, listen to them fully.
 Let them get them all out before trying to talk them out of their objections.
 Don’t leap in to answer immediately.
 What is she really saying?
 Brush up on your active listening skills ahead of time.
 Rephrase objections in words that your loved one agrees with.
-Make sure you understand your elder’s perspective completely before you try to contine the discussion.
+Make sure you understand your elder’s perspective completely before you try to continue the discussion.
 This is a two-way conversation; make sure you’re hearing what everybody is really saying, beneath the surface.

 Talk about your own perspective and feelings.